-The Society of Actuaries and the Casualty Actuarial Society have made substantial revisions in their examination structure which became effective in the year 2004.
-More recently other changes have occurred.
+The Society of Actuaries and the Casualty Actuarial Society have made substantial revisions in their examination structure which became effective in the year 2015.
 These changes have resulted in an emphasis on academic accreditation in economics, finance, and statistics in addition to the probability and financial mathematics topics in the first two examinations.

 The Society of Actuaries and the Casualty Actuarial Society examinations differ in emphasis.
-However, the first, the second, one half of the third, and the fourth examinations are identical for the two societies and there are differences in one half of the third examination.
+However, the first, the second, and the third examinations are identical for the two societies.
+There are differences in the fourth examination.
 As a result, the prospective actuary does not have to make a decision as to which society to choose until he or she begins working in the profession.